dantleech/blog/content/posts/2025/12-14-homeserver.md

 - I can't **stream music** to different rooms in the flat.
 - There's **no reverse proxy** so I access all the services via. their ports (e.g.
   `ha.home:8123`
-- Although the NAS can run containers, it's not significantly more capable (if at all) than the Rasberry PIs.
+- Although the NAS can run **containers**, it's not significantly more capable (if at all) than the Rasberry PIs.

-And finally, and worst of all, **I have no idea how any of it works**.
-I've edited and created configuration files which I've since forgotten about and when there's a power cut I need to manually remember how to restart some services (were they dockerised? running in a tmux session? do they need to be kicked?).
+And finally, and worst of all, **I have no idea how any of it works**:

+- There may or may not be configuration files that I edtied.
+- I don't know which services run on which devices.
+- Some of the services need to be started _manually_ if there's a powercut.

 So I've decided to iterate on the whole thing and install **everything with NixOS in a Mini PC**.
 I'll probably then repurpose one or both of the Pis to